 - European Union Force Althea, supporting the implementation of the Dayton Agreement in Bosnia Herzegovina

-- European Union Force Atalanta, to combat piracy off the Horn of Africa
+- European Union Naval Force Atalanta, to combat piracy off the Horn of Africa

 - Operation Sophia, which identifies and disposes of vessels used for people trafficking in the Mediterranean.

 Involvement is not mandatory.
-Member states choose which operations they wish to be involved in, and no national troops can be deployed without the member state’s agreement.
+Member states choose which operations they wish to be involved in, and national troops cannot be deployed without the member state’s agreement.

 Despite the UK’s military power, it is not the biggest contributor to EU defence missions.
 UK engagement in CSDP missions has been relatively modest in comparison to its defence capabilities – the House of Lords EU Committee found that the UK has contributed just 2.3% of total member state personnel contributions across all CSDP missions.
 The cost of providing personnel falls to the member state, rather than being supported by the EU budget.

-Since the UK voted to leave the EU in 2016, the other EU member states and EU institutions have taken steps to strengthen their military co-operation.
+Since the UK voted to leave the EU in 2016, other EU member states and EU institutions have taken steps to strengthen their military cooperation.
 There are a number of components to this, including: